The Ambassador's Wife (film)

-The Ambassador's Wife (Die Frau des Botschafters) is a 1955 West German spy film directed by Hans Deppe and starring Paul Hubschmid, Ingrid Andree and Antje Weisgerber.
+The Ambassador's Wife (Die Frau des Botschafters) is a 1955 West German spy drama film directed by Hans Deppe and starring Paul Hubschmid, Ingrid Andree and Antje Weisgerber.
 It was shot at the Spandau Studios in West Berlin and on location around Lisbon.
 The film's sets were designed by the art directors Willi Herrmann and Heinrich Weidemann.

+Synopsis

+The translator Sybille marries the Scandinavian diplomat Christian Lundvall and accompanies him on his new posting as ambassador to Portugal.
+However once there she is blackmailed by John, an agent of a foreign power, into stealing secret documents from her husband's safe.